-Read about the symptoms of non Hodgkin lymphoma, and when to see your GP.
+Read about the symptoms of non-Hodgkin lymphoma (NHL) and when to see your GP.

-The most common symptom of non Hodgkin lymphoma is one or more painless swellings in the:
+The most common symptom of NHL is one or more painless swellings in the:

 General symptoms (B symptoms)